 Most people often think that rubber gloves are the best for handling chemicals because they are thicker.
 However, that is usually a misguided notion.
 That is because rubber material reacts with most chemicals, and therefore it will most likely react with bleach or any mold cleaning agent for that matter.

-Properly ventilate the rooms before you begin working, use fans for this purpose.
+Properly ventilate the rooms before you begin working, use air movers for this purpose.

 Seal Off the Damaged Area